-Lecture portion of ECE 434.
+Introduction to state-variable descriptions.
 Credit will be given for either ECE 438 or ECE 434, but not for both.
 Prerequisite: ECE 308.
 (3-0-3) (P)

 Microcomputers

 Microprocessors and stored program controllers.
 Memories.
 Standard and special interfaces.
 Hardware design.
 Software development.
 Interrupt systems.
 Hardware and software design tools.
 System design and troubleshooting.
 Emphasis on examples.
 Prerequisites: ECE 218 or CS 470, ECE 242 or CS 350, and senior standing.
 (3-3-4) (P) (C)